 Read A Trip To Herculaneum to follow on from this post.

-If you are planning on visiting Naples and the Amalfi coast, here are some other things you could get up to.
+If you are planning on spending four days in Sorrento, make sure you plan some extra trips.
+Naples and the Amalfi coast are great for this, here are some other things you could get up to.
 Read our posts from our trip in 2018.
 Guide To Naples, Part One, Guide To Naples, Part Two and Pompeii And Vesuvius.